Amy Allen - SENCo

 I have worked as a cleaner at St Bartholomew’s since 2002.
 I am married with one lovely daughter and one wonderful granddaughter.
 I enjoy spending time with my family.

-Sarah Oakland - Class Teacher- Lower Key Stage 2 Co-ordinator - PSHE Co-ordinator
+Sarah Oakland - Assistant Head Teacher, Class Teacher - PSHE Co-ordinator

 I've been at St Bartholomew's since 2006 and still thoroughly enjoy working with the children both in my class and others throughout school.
 I am married and we have two daughters - Daisy and Florence.
-Daisy started in Foundation Stage at St Barts in Autumn 2014.
+Both my daughters are at St Barts and we enjoy being a part of the school community.
 We enjoy travelling, exploring Beacon Hill or Bradgate Park and spending time with our family and friends.

 Trish Osborne – Higher Level Teaching Assistant

 I have been working with children ever since my oldest child was born in 1991.
 I have worked as a Mums and Toddler group leader, playgroup helper/governor and Brownies co leader.
-From this I started helping at my daughters school which gave me the bug for working with children.
-I was then employed at a Loughborough Primary School for the 9 years before starting work at St Barts I started working at St Barts in 2008 and whilst being here I have passed my High Level Teaching Assistant status training and now work as a full time HLTA, a role which I am throughly enjoying.
-I have been married for well over 20 years and have 2 grown up children.
-In my spare time I love to read and I try to keep fit by going to Zumba classes!
+From this I started helping at my daughter's school which gave me the bug for working with children.
+I was then employed at a Loughborough Primary School for 9 years before starting work at St Barts.
+I started working at St Barts in 2008 and whilst being here I have passed my High Level Teaching Assistant status training and now work as a full time HLTA, a role which I am throughly enjoying.
+In my spare time I enjoy reading, walking the family husky and anything Harry Potter!

 Smita Patel - Midday Supervisor